Ya-Foo/QR-register/README.md

 ### Installation

-Just download this repo then move the `env` into the directory, after that open PowerShell and activate the environment
+Just download this repo as `.zip` and extract it.
+Then move the `env` into the directory, after that open PowerShell and activate the environment

 ```shell
 env/Scripts/activate